-Business Overview.
-We effectively commenced business on January 1, 1996, shortly after our formation and incorporation.
+BUSINESS OVERVIEW.
+We commenced business on January 1, 1996, shortly after our formation and incorporation.
 As a foundation for beginning our business, we acquired two blocks of in-force insurance from another insurance company, of which several of our executive officers were previously employees.
 Later in 1996, we acquired another life insurance company with no in-force insurance which expanded our licensing authority to sell insurance and annuities to 23 states and the District of Columbia.
-Since then, we have expanded our licensing to 42 states and the District of Columbia.
+Since then, we have expanded our licensing to 43 states and the District of Columbia.

 We specialize in the sale of individual annuities (primarily deferred annuities) and, to a lesser extent, we also sell life insurance.
-Under generally accepted accounting principles, premium collections for deferred annuities are reported as deposit liabilities instead of as revenues.
+Under accounting principles generally accepted in the United States, premium collections for deferred annuities are reported as deposit liabilities instead of as revenues.
 Earnings from products accounted for as deposit liabilities are primarily generated from the excess of net investment income earned over the interest credited to the policyholder, or the "investment spread," as well as realized gains on investments.
 In the case of equity-index annuities, the investment spread consists of net investment income in excess of the amortization of the cost of the options purchased to fund the index-based component of the policyholder's return.
 Revenue is also recognized from surrender charges deducted from the policyholder's account balance.